All about Dyslexia

 Teenagers and Adults

-In addition to the above characteristics, older adults may present with the following difficulties as well:
+In addition to the above characteristics, dyslexia in adults may present with the following difficulties as well:

 Associated problems